-Since the invention of the Optical Telescopes in the early 17 century, inventors have developed many different types of telescopes.
-They all work on the same optical principles of refraction and reflection, however, the different kinds of telescopes for amateur astronomers can be divided into three different categories.
+Since the invention of the first optical instruments in the early 17 century, inventors have developed many different types of telescopes.
+It was always about improving the optical performance.
+But regardless of whether it was telescopes or binoculars which they were trying to improve, they all work according to the same optical principles of refraction and reflection.
+However, the different types of telescopes for amateur astronomers can be divided into three different categories.

 - Refractors- telescopes with lenses